andrewmcdan/A-nodejs-project-for-random-JS-experiments/readme.md

 For most of these, I used ChatGPT to get me started.
 Then I fixed all of the errors that AI doesn't understand and made a bunch of modifications.

+See [this conversation](https://chatgpt.com/share/6743f7dc-f6d8-800d-857d-a8ec71d7e42e) for everything that ChatGPT did for me.

 ## Experiments

 - [**Progress**](./progress) - A clock that shows the current time, date, and others.